 How to Grow Bat Flowers

 Bat flowers are not commonly found in nurseries, so you will have to order yours from a reputable catalog.
+What you will receive is a rhizomes.
 The plants grow from rhizomes.
-The rhizomes must grow in well-drained soil so plant your rhizome in potting medium that is 50% pine bark, 40% peat moss and 10% sand, similar to the potting medium used with orchids.
+The rhizomes must grow in well-drained soil so plant them in potting medium that is 50% pine bark, 40% peat moss and 10% sand, similar to the potting medium used with orchids.
 Keep the “soil” evenly moist.
 You can use a liquid orchid fertilizer every two weeks or just a general slow release fertilizer.
 The plants do not like to be pot bound, meaning the roots have completely filled the pot.
 The best container to grow them in is shallow and wide.

 The plants also need high humidity so a room equipped with a humidifier works best or you can just mist your plant frequently.
 Temperature is important because these are tropical plants.
 They prefer temperatures around 75⁰F.
 If you put your plants outside in the summer, be sure to put them in a shady spot.
 They cannot tolerate direct sunlight.
 Bring them back indoors in the fall when the night-time temperatures reach 45⁰F.

 After the flowers finish blooming, both the flowers and the leaves die.
 This is a good time to repot your rhizome, giving it fresh soil and a larger pot if necessary.
-After a minimum of two leaves emerge, the plants will begin to flower producing up to 8 flowers each year.
+After a minimum of two leaves emerge, the plants will begin to flower producing up to 8 flowers each year depending on the age and size of the rhizome.

 How to Divide Bat Flowers